 You can research a niche all day long, but if you do not target the right keywords in the beginning you are wasting precious Google sandbox time… and we do not have time to waste!

-So, let’s get into exactly what we mean when we say, “Every niche site comes with a 30-Article Content Plan“.
+So, let’s get into exactly what we mean when we say, “You should have a 30-Article Content Plan” for your website.

 Article Content Plan Explained